Durham school board votes in support of closing schools on May 16

 - Cap on public charter schools

-Right now, education leaders say although North Carolina teaching salaries have gone up slightly year-to-year, the state still ranks among the lowest nationwide in overall teacher pay with the total average salary just under $50 grand.
+Right now, education leaders say although North Carolina teaching salaries have gone up slightly year-to-year, the state still ranks among the lowest nationwide in overall teacher pay with the total average salary just under $50,000 per year.

 "This is a problem.
 We cannot continue this way.
 Lawmakers can no longer ignore or defund public education," Lee said.